Dynatech2/Build-Model-using-YoloV8/README.md

        ├── val/
        └── test/
    ```
+**Combining Datasets** not complete

+This section provides instructions on how to combine different datasets into a single dataset.

  ----

  ## Training the YOLOv8 Model

  1. **Training Script**

     Use the existing [training.py](https://github.com/Dynatech2/Build-Model-using-YoloV8/blob/main/training.py) script to start training the YOLOv8 model.

 2. **Training Parameters**

    Configure the parameters in training.py as needed.
 For a comprehensive list of all parameters and hyperparameters you can change, please refer to the [Ultralytics documentation](https://docs.ultralytics.com/modes/train/#resuming-interrupted-trainings).

 3. **Model Saving Location**

    The trained model will be saved in the directory specified in your training configuration.
 In the provided script, the default saving path is:
    ```
    runs/train/vehicle_detection/
    ```
    This directory will contain the model weights, evaluation metrics, and logs

+4. **Changing the Pretrained Model**  !!!! not complete

+   To change the pretrained model used in the project from `yolov8n.pt` to your previously created model, follow these steps:
 ---

 ## Evaluating the Model